2015–16 Michigan Wolverines men's basketball team: 2016–17

 On August 7, 2014, Jon Teske, who lived in the Grand Rapids, Michigan suburb Grandville until he was 10 and his family moved to Medina, Ohio, committed to Michigan via Twitter.
 On April 16, 2015, Austin Davis of Onsted, Michigan committed to Michigan.
 On May 11, Tyus Battle committed to Michigan.
 At the time of Battle's signing, the entire set of scholarships for the class of 2016 seemed to be allocated.
 On June 19, Battle decommitted from Michigan.
 On July 28, Ibi Watson committed to Michigan from Caris LeVert's alma mater Pickerington High School Central.
 On September 9, Xavier Simpson committed to the team.
 At the time he was ranked as the number 66 player and number 12 point guard by ESPN, number 55 and number 12 by Scout.com and number 87 player and number 44 guard by Rivals.com, making him the number 69 player and 13 point guard by 247Sports.com.
 Davis, Teske, Watson and Simpson all signed their National Letters of Intent on November 11, 2015.

 Among the accomplishments of the recruits are Simpson earning the 2015 Ohio Associated Press Division I Player of the Year and Davis earning the 2015 Michigan Associated Press Class B Player of the Year awards as juniors as well as Simpson's 2014 Ohio Division III state championship.

 2017–18

 On October 23, 2015, four-star recruit Jordan Poole became the first commitment for the Class of 2017 after a home gym visit from Beilein and assistant coach Jordan and multiple Michigan campus visits.
 Poole had several competing offers including Illinois, Indiana, Nebraska, Memphis, Marquette, and Auburn.

 Departures

-In June 2015, Bielfeldt announced that he had decided to use his redshirt year to play for the 2015–16 Indiana Hoosiers after the Hoosiers dismissed two forwards from the team the month before.
+In June 2015, Max Bielfeldt announced that he had decided to use his redshirt year to play for the 2015–16 Indiana Hoosiers after the Hoosiers dismissed two forwards from the team the month before.
 Bielfeldt had considered several midwest schools and DePaul, Nebraska and Iowa State were his other finalists.